szihai/RSocket-streaming-file/README.md

 And to run this client, use the command `./client f *file-name* `.

 ## RSocket
 [RSocket](http://rsocket.io) is an application protocol providing [Reactive Streams](https://www.reactivemanifesto.org/) semantics.
 As the reactive menifesto points out, resiliency is a key feature.
 When the network fluctuates, the protocol will try to stay put and keep the file transmission going.
 So such a simple program can actually withstand production use.

 ## Improvement
 As a user facing utility, this is a demo.
 It has many areas for improvement.
 Feel free to modify it as you wish.
 However, the RSocket protocol has made the mechanism steady and robust.
+* For large files
+The file size limit is caused by Golang's default `ReadFile` and `WriteFile`.
+If you need to process larger files, please find another utility to use. *But* that's not caused by RSocket.